UUPharmacometrics/PsN/README.txt

 - Before installing PsN, verify that all NONMEM installations you intend to use can be run directly via the nmfe (or NMQual) scripts and that they produce complete output files.

-Please note that with NMQual8 the nm72.xml file must be slightly modified (to expect .mod instead of .ctl as the control stream suffix) before NONMEM installation, see document psn_configuration.pdf, otherwise PsN's NMQual8 support will not work.

-This version of PsN has not been tested with NMQual, but is believed to work with NMQual version 8.2.4 and on.
-However the PsN reference output that comes with NMQual may be out of date.
+If running NONMEM with nmfe (or NMQual) does not work then PsN will not work.

 If you plan to use the parallelization features of NONMEM7.2 you must first verify that you can run NONMEM in parallel directly with nmfe72.

-If running NONMEM with nmfe (or NMQual) does not work then PsN will not work.
+This version of PsN supports NMQual8.
+Please read psn_configuration.pdf regarding how to configure PsN to run with NMQual8.

 - Unpack the installation package downloaded from psn.sf.net.
 It will create a directory called PsN-Source.
 Run the installation script